AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-api-content-fragments.md

 >* Assets REST API
 >* including support for Content Fragments
 >
->The current implementation of the Assets HTTP API is REST.
+>The current implementation of the Assets HTTP API is based on the REST architectural style.

 The [Assets REST API](/help/assets/mac-api-assets.md) allows developers for Adobe Experience Manager as a Cloud Service to access content (stored in AEM) directly over the HTTP API, via CRUD operations (Create, Read, Update, Delete).